LiskArchive/lisk-mobile/docs/CONTRIBUTING.md

 ## Pull Requests

 - Title
-  - Use the imperative mood ("Fix bug" not "Fixed bug")
+  - Use the imperative mood ("Fix bug" not "Fixed bug").
-  - Use this structure `[What the PR is about]` it will automatically close issue after PR will get merged. ex. `Fix bug`
+  - Use this structure `[What the PR is about]` it will automatically close the issue after the PR is merged. ex. `Fix bug`.
 - Description
   - Fill our [description template](/.github/pull_request_template.md)
 - Base branch